 The Internal Audit Annual Report contains a statement / judgment on overall levels of assurance (a view based on the relative significance of the systems reviewed during the year, in the context of the totality of the control environment).
-The annual report was presented to Audit Committee on 26 July 2017; their opinion was of reasonable assurance that effective risk management, control and governance processes were in place for the 2016/17 financial year.
+An interim annual report was presented to Audit Committee on 19 April 2018; their opinion was of reasonable assurance that effective risk management, control and governance processes were in place for the 2017/18 financial year.